benlipkin/probsem/README.md

 ### API

 An API is also supported for integration with existing applications.
 To run the same default example from above, the following code will suffice.
+All optional parameters are available as well.

 ```python
 from probsem.probsem import ProbSem